DILCISBoard/GroupDocumentation/README.md

 # GroupDocumentation
-The own documentation for the DAS Board group like notes and so on
+The own documentation for the DILCIS Board group like notes and so on